-This course will be largely project-dependent, but will include data preparation and cleaning, data analysis, and creation of a manuscript draft.
-Students will analyze their research data and write the draft of the dissertation.
+This course will be largely project-dependent but will include data preparation and cleaning, data analysis, and creation of a manuscript draft.
+Students will analyze their research data and write the draft of their doctoral project.

-DSC 905 RESEARCH METHODOLOGIES AND DOCTORAL PROJECT V - 2 credits
+DSC 905 RESEARCH METHODOLOGIES AND DOCTORAL PROJECT V - 2 credits with Tuition/Fees

-The goal of this course is to finalize the research project, have a finalized draft that can be submitted for publication in a peer reviewed journal, and independently defend a presentation of their research before a scientific panel.
+The goal of this course is to finalize the research project, have a finalized draft that can be submitted for publication in a peer-reviewed journal, and independently defend a presentation of their research before a scientific panel.
 Students will also learn about methods to disseminate research findings, to include modern forms of press release and social media.